lawther/Sigenergy-Local-Modbus/integration_sensor_implementation_plan.md

 # Refined Implementation Plan for Accumulated Energy Sensors

 Based on the extracted data and your feedback, this document outlines a refined plan for implementing the 'Accumulated energy' sensors in your Python-based custom component.
+After analyzing the Home Assistant core integration sensor implementation, we'll ensure identical mathematical integration algorithms for consistent results.

 ## 1. Architecture Overview